Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 ### Upgrading to Fusion

-When you're ready to upgrade your project(s) to <Constant name="fusion_engine">, there are some tools available to you in the dbt platform UI to help you get started.
+When you're ready to upgrade your project(s) to <Constant name="fusion_engine" />, there are some tools available to you in the dbt platform UI to help you get started.

+#### Admin controls

+By default, all users can view the <Constant name="fusion" /> upgrade workflows.
+The actions they can take will ultimately be limited by their assigned permissions and access to environments.
+You can fine tune who can access the upgrade with the combination of a new account setting and permission set, the `Fusion admin`.

+From your **Account settings**:
+1. Navigate to the **Account** screen.
+2. Click **Edit** and scroll to the bottom and click the box next to **Enable Fusion migration** permissions.
+3. Click **Save**